ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 # Conditionally Endorsed Values

-Some claims in endorsements might be conditional.
-A claim is conditional if it only applies if actual state matches reference values, according to some matching policy.
+Some claims in Endorsements might be conditional.
+A claim is conditional if it only applies if actual state matches Reference Values, according to some matching policy.

 Endorsers should not use conditionally endorsed values based on immutable